Faithful Autoformalization via Roundtrip Verification and Repair: Risks

 \section{Risks}

 Autoformalization outputs generated by this system, including those that pass roundtrip verification, should not be used in safety-critical applications, including but not limited to autonomous systems, medical devices, or safety case documentation, without independent review by a qualified formal methods expert.
+Regarding environmental impact, the pipeline relies on API-based LLM inference and a locally-run SMT solver.
+We did not train or fine-tune any models, so the compute footprint is bounded by inference calls.